accordproject/markdown-editor/README.md

 This repo contains two React-based editors:
-1. A WYSIWYG  [Slate](https://docs.slatejs.org/)-based editor that edits rich text and calls an `onChange` callback with the modified Slate DOM and the [CommonMark](https://commonmark.org) markdown serilization.
+1. A WYSIWYG  [Slate](https://docs.slatejs.org/)-based editor that edits rich text and calls an `onChange` callback with the modified Slate DOM and the [CommonMark](https://commonmark.org) markdown serialization.
 2. A TextArea-based markdown editor that edits markdown text and calls an `onChange` callback with the equivalent Slate DOM and the modified markdown text.